rpuig2001/CDM/README.md

   - Server Communication, enabled/disables all server features (**DISABLED:** Server mode="false" and **ENABLED:** Server mode="true").
   - SU_WAIT sets a remark in FlightStrip for external use when ready TOBT is pressed (ex.
 Su_Wait mode="false" or Su_Wait mode="true").
   - Flashing Mode configures the time to be flashing for: TOBT Last Min, TSAT First Min and/or TSAT Last Min (Example:  "<flashingMode tobtLastMin= "true" tsatFirstMin="true" tsatLastMin= "true"/>").
+  - (New version) Priority for pilots who requested the TOBT via VDGS over pilots who did not.
+When ASRT is set, it is automatically with the priority.
+This functionallity Only applies for REALMODE!
+(Example: "<reqTobtPriority mode="true" />").
   - (New version) Event Priority over non CTOT flights.
 CTOT flights will still have priority over event (Example: "<eventPriority mode="true" />") - Event Slot column is not required.
   - (New version) Automatically set as TOBT the Slot provided for Event (Example: "<autoSetTobtFromEvSlot mode="true" />") - Event Slot column is not required.